joshblack07/UR-Cyber-Security-Red_vs_Blue/README.md

     * File uploads should require authentication.
     * In addition, the server should implement an upload filter and forbid users from uploading files that may contain executable code.

+# Conclusion

+  - As the Red Team, I attacked a vulnerable VM, ultimately gaining root access to the machine.
+  - As the Blue Team, I used Kibana to review logs taken during the Red Team Engagement.
+  - I used the logs to extract hard data and visualizations for the report.
+  - Then, I interpreted log data to suggest mitigation measures for each exploit.

 ## Group
 - [Josh Black](https://github.com/joshblack07)